 - Gas heaters can be identified by a small flame, known as the pilot light, near the bottom of the heater.
-Gas water heaters may require the additional inspection and cleaning of the burner and the ports for safe operation.
+Gas water heaters may require additional inspection and cleaning of the burner and the ports for safe operation.

 Keep your water heater – and yourself – breathing easy.

 - If your water heater has a top vent and it’s not electric or high-efficiency, check the water heater vent to prevent the release of deadly carbon monoxide (CO) into your home.
-Call in the professionals to checkout your water heater for CO leakage.
+Call in the professionals to check out your water heater for CO leakage.

 Do not pass go.

-- Before turning power to the water heater back on, be certain to close the pressure relief valve and refill the tank.
+- Before turning the power to the water heater back on, be certain to close the pressure relief valve and refill the tank.